- ICOS Class 1 ecosystem station since Nov 2019

 The Seehornwald Davos research site is located at 46°48’55.2” N, 9°51’21.5” E (Google Maps) at 1639 m a.s.l. in the middle range of the subalpine belt in the eastern part of the Swiss Alps.

-The coniferous forest is dominated by Norway spruce (Picea abies (L.) Karst.) with a mean canopy height of 9.9 m in the eddy covariance footprint area (tallest trees reach 35 m), and a leaf area index of about 4 m2 m-2.
-The average tree age in the eddy covariance footprint is approx. 60 years, with some specimens reaching over 300 years.
+The coniferous forest is dominated by Norway spruce (Picea abies (L.) Karst.) with a mean canopy height of 9.9 m in the eddy covariance footprint area (tallest trees reach 41 m), and a leaf area index of about 4 m2 m-2.
+The average tree age in the eddy covariance footprint is approx. 60 years, with some specimens reaching over 350 years.
 The understorey vegetation is rather patchy, covering roughly 30% of the forest floor, and is mainly composed of dwarf shrubs, primarily Vaccinium myrtillus and Vaccinium gaulterioides as well as mosses.

 The research site offers a unique combination of ongoing long-term measurements of regional climate, CO2 and microclimate profiles through the forest, tree physiological records such as sap flow and continuous stem radius changes, turbulent fluxes by eddy covariance, continuous atmospheric NOx, SO2 and O3 concentrations, and multiple properties of the vegetation (e.g. crown transparency, litterfall, rain deposition) and soil structure.
 Check the history of the Seehornwald Davos research site to get more information about the equipment installed.